tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/overview.md

 ---
 title: Getting Started with AEM Sites - WKND Tutorial
-seo-title: Getting Started with AEM Sites - WKND Tutorial
 description: Getting Started with AEM Sites - WKND Tutorial.
 The WKND tutorial is a multi-part tutorial designed for developers new to Adobe Experience Manager.
 The tutorial walks through the implementation of an AEM site for a fictitious lifestyle brand, the WKND.
-The tutorial covers fundamental topics like project setup, Core Components, Editable Templates, client libraries, and component development.
-seo-description: Getting Started with AEM Sites - WKND Tutorial.
-The WKND tutorial is a multi-part tutorial designed for developers new to Adobe Experience Manager.
-The tutorial walks through the implementation of an AEM site for a fictitious lifestyle brand, the WKND.
-The tutorial covers fundamental topics like project setup, Core Components, Editable Templates, client libraries, and component development.
+The tutorial covers fundamental topics like project setup, maven archetypes, Core Components, Editable Templates, client libraries, and component development.
-uuid: 4b369f63-858c-4c26-b092-a3151b53924a
-products: SG_EXPERIENCEMANAGER/6.5/SITES
-products: SG_EXPERIENCEMANAGER/6.4/SITES
-topic-tags: developing
-discoiquuid: a0c5006a-7777-45e4-aca7-560a42fd6e56
-targetaudience: target-audience new
+sub-product: sites
+topics: development
+version: cloud-service
+doc-type: tutorial
+activity: develop
+audience: developer
 mini-toc-levels: 1
 index: y
 ---